jundalisay/superb/content/en/research/socrates/simple-republic/book-9/chapter-1.md

-+++
+---
-title= "The Tyrannical Man"
+title: "The Tyrannical Man"
+heading: "Chapter 1 of Book 9"
+date: 2015-09-30
+image: "/covers/republic.jpg"
-heading= "The Simple Republic by Plato Book 9 Chapter 1" date= 2015-09-09 image= "/covers/republic.jpg" description= "The Tyrannical Man emerges from the Democratic man" linkf= "/research/socrates/simple-republic/book-9/chapter-2/" linkftext= "Chapter 2" linkb= "/research/socrates/simple-republic/book-8/chapter-4/" linkbtext= "Chapter 4" icon= "/icons/soc.png"
+description: "The Tyrannical Man emerges from the Democratic man"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}
 Last of all comes the tyrannical man.